France-ioi/algorea-devdoc/task_platforms/lti.md

 ---
 layout: page
-title: LTI Auth Workflow
+title: LTI Workflows
 nav_order: 80
-parent: Authentication & Authorization
+parent: Interactions with Other Platforms
 ---

 # LTI

+Learning Tools Interoperability (LTI) is a method for a learning systems to invoke and to communicate with other systems.
+This is done using OAuth2, OpenID Connect, and JWT.
+In LTI, a system can act as a consumer (consuming external resources) or provider.

+Currently, our backend acts a LTI **provider**

-## Authentication Workflow (LTI Launch Request)
+## Authentication (LTI Launch Request)

 When our platform acts as a LTI provider, the LTI consumer will typically call our infrastructure with "LTI Launch Request" providing LTI parameters.
 These can be handled by the login-module which can verify them and create a local user if needed.